zabbix/zabbix/templates/net/meraki_http/README.md

 Create the token in the Meraki dashboard (see Meraki [documentation](https://developer.cisco.com/meraki/api-latest/#!authorization/authorization) for instructions).
 Set this token as {$MERAKI.TOKEN} macro value in Zabbix.

-Set your Meraki dashboard URl as {$MERAKI.API.URL} macro value in Zabbix (e.g., api.meraki.com/api/v1).
+Set your Meraki dashboard URL as {$MERAKI.API.URL} macro value in Zabbix (e.g., api.meraki.com/api/v1).

 Set filters with macros if you want to override default filter parameters.